hendrikmitk/slottery/README.md

-# Slottery – the slack lottery.
+# Slottery – the Slack lottery.

 With Slottery, members of a Slack channel can be drawn and notified.
 For example, Slottery can be used to organize lunch or coffee dates with randomly selected colleagues.